ThunderFly-aerospace/TFASPDIMU01/README.md

 | 5   | --  | CS   |
 | 6   | INT | INT  |
 | 7   | GND | GND  |
+> Due to the possible wider use of the sensor, a standard pixhawk pinout is not used.

 ** IMG **